shaddockwang/awesome-python3-webapp/README.md

 # awesome-python3-webapp
 awesome-python3-webapp

-it's just a test app.
+It's only a test app.